ryanallen/words-of-my-perfect-teacher/README.md

 > Be broad-minded and generous.
 > Have pure vision and a sense of self-restraint.

-The *Sutra Arranged like a Tree* and other texts also tell us that when following a teacher we should be like the perfect horse,[^new]--The perfect horse is one of the possessions of the universal monarch.
-It knows their wishes before they express them.
-Here the ideal disciple is aware of the intentions of their teacher and in consequence acts appropriately.-- always acting according to the teacher's wishes in every situation, skilfully avoiding anything that would displease them, and never getting angry or resentful even when they reprimand us severly.
+The *Sutra Arranged like a Tree* and other texts also tell us that when following a teacher we should be like the perfect horse,[^140] always acting according to the teacher's wishes in every situation, skilfully avoiding anything that would displease them, and never getting angry or resentful even when they reprimand us severly.
 Like a boat, we should never tire of going back and forth to take messages or do other services for them.
 Like a bridge, there should be nothing that we cannot bear, however pleasant or unpleasant the tasks they ask us to do.
 Like a smith's anvil, we should endure heat, cold and all other difficulties.
 Like a servant we should obey their every command.
-Like a sweeper,[^new]--In the Indian caste system the sweeper had a very low status, and was expected to behave deferentially to all.-- we should never be proud but take the lowest position.
+Like a sweeper,[^139] we should never be proud but take the lowest position.
 Like a bull with broken horns, we should abandon arrogance and respect everyone.

 > Be skilled in never displeasing the teacher,
 > And never resent their rebukes, like the perfect horse.